Interested in transferring?

 PHYS 121, BIOL 180, or CHEM 142 or a course from the approved list

-All applicants to the Allen School are required to complete the Allen School prerequisite courses (shown above) by the departmental supplemental application deadline for the quarter that they are applying.
+All applicants to the Allen School are required to complete the Allen School prerequisite courses (shown above) by the departmental application deadline for the quarter that they are applying.

 The Allen School’s transfer pathway is designed to be completed within two years of full-time study.
 Prerequisite coursework is essential to ensure that applicants are prepared for upper division coursework upon entering our program so that they are able to graduate on time.
 Similarly, prerequisite coursework is necessary to ensure that our academic application review is fair to all applicants.

-Allen School Departmental Supplemental Application Checklist
+Allen School Transfer Application Checklist

 • Review the information on the Transfer Students Webpage

-• Apply to the UW - Seattle using the UW Transfer Application (by December 15 for Spring or February 15 for Autumn) and list CS or CE as your first choice major.
+• Apply to the UW - Seattle using the UW transfer application (by December 15 for spring or February 15 for autumn) and list CS or CE as your first choice major.
 Learn about how to apply to the UW as a transfer student.
 You are not done applying, the Allen School requires a departmental application

 • Begin reviewing the departmental application essay prompt (always available); please note that the rubric is closely based on the prompt so you should plan to answer all questions and follow the formatting guidelines.
 Check to make sure you included relevant information from your UW application in your departmental application.
 The Allen School does not have access to your UW application when reviewing the departmental application